Loving Your Three Brains

 The untold story about how body, mind and soul work as one…

 What’s the hardest part of loving your three brains?
-That’s easy.
-Admitting you have more than one’s tough, but you’ve known that all along, haven’t you?
+Really knowing you have three?
+But you’ve known about them all along, haven’t you?
+Take a look.

 “Use Your Head”

-It’s all about logic as king, how logical thinking is the key to a successful life.
+Logic is king, logical thinking is the key to a successful life.
+It’s how we block out that messy emotional, spiritual stuff.

 Weigh your choices.
 Think ’em through.
-Lots of times, they advise jotting down your options, pro and con, and then ranking them.
+Jot them down, pro and con, they tell you.
+Then rank them.

-But it’s sterile and incomplete.
-Critical factors are left out, undervaluing your other two brains and preventing really effective results.
+But it’s also sterile and incomplete.
+Critical factors are left out, undervaluing your other brains and preventing the most effective results.

 Those other noodles are a problem because we’ve been told forever that we have only one brain, the king inside your skull.
 I does wondrous things.